 Grades 5 - 8

-Upper School students participate in Specials classes such as art, Spanish, Physical Activity (PA), and theater.
-Milestones in the Upper School include the 5th Grade Greek Olympics, the medieval banquet, major musical theater productions, Head of School fitness testing, annual Science Fair, and Project Weeks at the end of the school year.
+Upper School students participate in Specials classes such as Art, Spanish, Physical Activity (PA), Music, and Theater.
+Milestones in the Upper School include the 5th Grade Greek Olympics, the medieval banquet, major musical theater productions, camping trips, Head of School fitness testing, annual Science Fair, and Project Weeks at the end of the school year.

-Athletic accomplishment is recognized and supported as an important part of early adolescent development.
-Through participation in intramural and travel soccer teams, cross-country running, hiking, and skiing, students learn to challenge themselves and to be accountable to classmates, teammates, coaches, and leaders.
+Accomplishments across disciplines—whether in the arts, athletics, academics, or leadership—are recognized and supported as an important part of early adolescent development.
+Through participation in intramural and travel sports teams, public speaking, major theater productions, concerts, and other collaborative endeavors, students learn to challenge themselves and be resilient and accountable to classmates, teammates, coaches, and leaders.

-Teachers tend to the development of each child’s strengths and help support them with any challenges they may face.
-Allowing our teachers to blend their own passions into the curriculum enriches the learning process.
-Ultimately Well School students begin to focus on passions, address areas of weakness, hone their creativity, develop personal responsibility and self-discipline, and embark on a journey of a lifetime of enjoyment of learning.
+Teachers tend to the development of each child’s strengths and through trusting relationships support students with any challenges they may face.
+Allowing our teachers to blend their own interests into the curriculum enriches the learning process.
+Ultimately, Well School students begin to focus on passions, address areas of weakness, hone their creativity, develop personal responsibility and self-discipline, and embark on a journey of a lifetime of enjoyment of learning.